rogerCapone/Cloud-Functions/README.md

 Broadly, triggers fall into two categories:

+## HTTP triggers
-HTTP triggers, which react to HTTP(S) requests, and correspond to HTTP functions.
+Which react to HTTP(S) requests, and correspond to HTTP functions.

+## Event triggers
-Event triggers, which react to events within your Google Cloud project, and correspond to event-driven functions.
+Which react to events within your Google Cloud project, and correspond to event-driven functions.

 You specify triggers as part of function deployment.
 You cannot bind the same function to more than one trigger at a time, but you can have the same event cause multiple functions to execute by deploying multiple functions with the same trigger settings.